Alfred C. Redfield: Redfield ratio

-During the 1930s, he discovered that the ratios between phosphorus, nitrogen and carbon of marine plankton are indistinguishable with their proportions in the open ocean.
+During the 1930s, Redfield made his most important discovery.
+He discovered that the atomic ratios of the chemical components of phosphorus, nitrogen and carbon atoms are identical with their relative proportions in the open ocean.
 This idea was used to explain some characteristics of the carbon life cycle in the sea.
-This was one source of his famous aphorism, “Life in the sea cannot be understood without understanding the sea itself."
+This ratio has come to be known as the Redfield ratio, and Oceans in which this ratio holds are sometimes known as "Redfield Oceans."
+This discovery led to an aphorism for which Redfield became well known: “Life in the sea cannot be understood without understanding the sea itself."